DESCHUTES VALLEY WATER DISTRICT

 Backflow Tests

+What is a backflow device and why is it necessary to have it checked each year?
 An approved backflow device is a plumbing fixture, such as a double check valve, that prevents foreign liquids or substances, such as water from a hot tub or lawn fertilizer, from draining or siphoning back into our water system.
 Without these precautions our water system could become contaminated with unwelcomed chemicals or bacteria that would make our water taste bad or be unsafe to drink.

 So if you have one of the following: